decretist/Dissertation/Chapter2/chapter2.md

 container into rubric, inscription, one or more texts, and *dictum* *post*.]

 A canon is usually, though not always, introduced by a rubric, which is a very short summary of what the canon is about.
 In 398 cases (wrong number), the rubric just says "*de eodem*", which means "about the same thing" (as the canon before).
-Most canons have an inscription, which identifies the authority that is the source for the canon (usually a papal decretal, a canon from an ecumenical council or a provincial synod, or a patristic text).
-[Eichbauer, p.
-115, blur between rubric and inscription.
-"Gratian rarely took his rubrics from earlier collections.
-Rather he created his own and often melded the rubrics with the dicta." p.107] Because Gratian was getting his texts from previous collections, the inscription was frequently incorrect, especially if the text in question was one that had been included in the Pseudo-Isidorian forgeries.
+Most canons have an inscription, which identifies the authority that is the source for the canon (usually a papal decretal, a canon from an ecumenical council or a provincial synod, or a patristic text).[^eichbauer] Because Gratian was getting his texts from previous collections, the inscription was frequently incorrect, especially if the text in question was one that had been included in the Pseudo-Isidorian forgeries.
 This raises the need to distinguish between Gratian's material sources -- the original letter of Pope Gregory I, for example -- and his formal sources -- the collection Gratian was actually looking at when copying his text.
 Finally, there are the *dicta* (literally, "things having been said"), which are statements Gratian is making on his own authority as a jurist.
 It is the *dicta* that carry the thread of Gratian's argument.
 [Here I am only talking about *dicta post canones*.
 Dicta ante canones are not part of the canon container but instead part of the distinction or question container (always d.a.c.1 or equivalent).
-There are three kinds of dicta: d.init (first leaf node of case or *causa* container), d.a.c. (first leaf node of distinction or question container), and d.p.c. (optional last leaf of canon container).
+There are three kinds of
+dicta: d.init (first leaf node of case or *causa* container), d.a.c.
+(first leaf node of distinction or question container), and d.p.c.
+(optional last leaf of canon container).
 Dicta are text that Gratian (whoever we think he is) actually wrote and are therefore subject to function word analysis for authorship attribution.]

+[^eichbauer]: The distinction between rubrics and *dicta* is blurry:
+"Gratian rarely took his rubrics from earlier collections.
+Rather he created his own and often melded the rubrics with the dicta."
+[@eichbauer_redactions_2007, 107] "Both J. Rambaud-Buhot and John Noonan, Jr. have highlighted the similarity between dicta and rubrics, that is, a rubric very often echoes the dictum that immediately preceded it." and "These isolated instances in the first cluster show that Gratian felt that the dictum was sufficient for summarizing the following *auctoritas*." [@eichbauer_redactions_2007, 115] **Expand to include inscriptions.**

 "The *dicta* in Gratian's *Decretum* bring the reader closer to its author than any other part of the text."[@winroth_making_2000, 187]